 We encourage our kiddos to play hard during these breaks so the car ride feels less cramped.
 Children who are cooped up on road trips need time to run.
 I use our breaks as a time to snuggle or explore sensory demands.
 Sensory breaks are critical for those with autism.

-Burning your kids’ energy requires proper strategizing, but it always improves our mood when it goes according to plan.
 Arrange a picnic at a wooded rest stop, locate a Chipotle near a playground, or find a Panera next to a local park.
 Help your children “shake their willies out,” feed your family, and minimize break time.

 Snack Attack